Cochrane for Clinicians

 Antenatal dietary education appears to decrease the rate of preterm birth and increase infant birth weight among undernourished women.
 Providing balanced energy and protein supplements to pregnant women decreases the risk of stillbirth, low birth weight, and having an infant that is small for gestational age (number needed to treat [NNT] = 28).
 The use of high-protein supplements does not improve any outcomes and may cause fetal harm.
 Neither dietary advice nor supplementation affects maternal outcomes.
 (Strength of Recommendation: B, based on inconsistent or limited-quality patient-oriented evidence.)

 As of 2010, the infant mortality rate in the United States ranked number 26 out of 29 developed nations surveyed.1 Preterm births and low birth weight are important factors that influence infant mortality.
-In the United States, 11% of births are preterm (i.e., born before 37 weeks of gestation) and 8% of infants are born at a low birth weight (i.e., less than 2,500 g [5 lb, 8 oz]).2 Reducing the incidence of low birth weight and preterm births is a stated objective of Healthy People 2020.3 The authors of this Cochrane review hoped to determine
+In the United States, 11% of births are preterm (i.e., born before 37 weeks of gestation) and 8% of infants are born at a low birth weight (i.e., less than 2,500 g [5 lb, 8 oz]).2 Reducing the incidence of low birth weight and preterm births is a stated objective of Healthy People 2020.3 The authors of this Cochrane review hoped to determine whether providing nutritional counseling to pregnant women can improve these outcomes.

 The practice recommendations in this activity are available at http://summaries.cochrane.org/CD000032.